High Availability & Global Replication

 This is wrong for some apps

-We built this set of features for read heavy apps that are primary HTTP request based.
+We built this set of features for read-heavy apps that are primarily HTTP request based.
 That is, most requests only perform reads and only some requests include writes.

 Write-heavy workloads